AdobeDocs/commerce-merchant-services.en/help/data-connection/install.md

 ### Configure the orders connector

-After you install the `experience-platform-connector`, you must finalize installation of the `orders-connector` module based on the deployment type: on-premises or Adobe Commerce on Cloud infrastructure.
+After you install the `data-connection` extension, you must finalize installation of the `orders-connector` module based on the deployment type: on-premises or Adobe Commerce on Cloud infrastructure.

 #### On-premises